rixsilverith/cse-notes/README.md

 ## Overview
 The motivation for doing this project is to have a centralised and robust note-taking system for computer science and math courses.
 To achieve this, we're using LaTeX along with different technologies and scripts to make our lives easier at the time of taking notes.

+> Note: The notes for some courses might be incomplete and work in progress.

 ## Getting started
 ```bash
 bash <curl -s https://raw.githubusercontent.com/rixsilverith/cse-notes/master/bootstrap>